 Attendance is 10% of your overall grade.
 You will start the course with full attendance points.
-To maintain those points, you must post a comment for each course unit approximately once a week.
-Every time you miss a video comment on a unit, your attendance grade will be lowered by 0.5%.

-You are expected to be on ZOOM for each class to discuss the videos and problems from the sections.
-Absences: If you know ahead of time you will miss a class, send me an email indicating the date of the absence.
+To maintain points, you are expected to be on ZOOM for each class to discuss the videos and problems from the sections.
+Each student starts with 100 attendance points.
+Attendance is taken at the beginning of class.
+Eight attendance points are deducted for each unexcused absence; Four attendance points for tardiness.
+Absences: If you know ahead of time you will miss a class, send me an email indicating the absence date.